geotrip/AtollIslandsInGEE/README.md

 Map.centerObject(roi)
 ```

 Now that the ROI has been added, we can create an [image collection](https://developers.google.com/earth-engine/ic_creating) from which a composite image will be produced.
 Adding Landsat data (or any other sources within the EE catalog) is as simple as selecting it from the list add clicking import, or calling it directly in code, as I have done below for the T2 Landsat 8 TOA collection (this process is exactly the same for any other image collections, e.g. T1 TOA, T1 SR).

+### Spatial and temporal filtering
 Obviously, we only want to create a composite of certain areas and within a certain date range - so the inital image collection, which contains every scene in that collection, will need to be filtered.
 Filterining an image collection by date is acheived by calling the filterDate method on your image collection.
 The method takes a start date and an end date.
 I was attempting to produce annual composites, so the code reads from a list of years, but you can just as easily manually write in dates in the 'YYYY-MM-DD' format instead.

 Filtering spatially is simple as we have an ROI object already, but you may also do this manually by using a geometry drawn within GEE instead.
 Simply call the .filterBounds method on your image collection with the geometry or feature you want to use in brackets.